learningtapestry/ssdn/docs/security-considerations.md

 ## Introduction

-In this document, we're trying to describe the major components in the Nucleus application, as well as its interactions, from the point of view of the security.
+In this document, we're trying to describe the major components in the SSDN application, as well as its interactions, from the point of view of the security.
 To achieve that, we'll detail the flow of events that happen in every sub-system and outline the security measures used in every step.